glupyan/cogsci_of_LLMs/content/logistics.md

 ## Where to submit what

-Submit essays, reading responses, and final projects using the class canvas site
+Submit essays, reading responses, and final projects using the [class Canvas site](https://canvas.wisc.edu/courses/474927/)

 ## Use of AI for classwork